 In this interactive guide, we’re going to show you how you can integrate marketing automation into your business without breaking the bank.
 Automation brings a super sweet ROI boost, but you’ve got to do the Focused intensity part of Dave’s formula, which boils down to a balancing act between effort and money.
 Tech can feel cost prohibitive, but there’s only so much time in a day to make up the difference.

 We’re going to walk you through the importance of tech to your marketing strategy and how to find ways to budget responsibly for it.
 Because once you know how automation fits into your strategy and into your budget, you’ll see a lift in your business, accelerating your momentum.

 It’s a Catch-22.
 You need more revenue from sales so that you can invest in marketing, but you can’t grow sales unless you spend more on marketing.
 For a small business owner, this can be a real challenge.

 Based on Dave Ramsey’s Momentum Theorem, the cure for this vicious cycle is focused intensity, i.e., hard work.

 Entrepreneurs understand this well.

-As revealed in Infusionsoft by Keap’s 2017 Small Business Marketing Trends Report, small business owners face this problem everyday.
+As revealed in Keap’s 2017 Small Business Marketing Trends Report, small business owners face this problem everyday.
 Based on a poll of 1,000 small business owners the report analyzes how they approach their sales and marketing challenges, and it’s clear that small businesses see it indeed as a challenge.

 Nearly 31 percent of small business owners identified driving sales as their number one goal in 2017, while 23 percent said they need to keep the clients they already have.